 Tel 01865 236073

 All of Coco Noir's chocolate is handmade in Brussels by one of the two partners who run the business.
 They have a wide range of other chocolates, delivered at regular intervals from Belgium.
 Their darkest chocolate is the tasty Ganash variety (68% cocoa).
 Highly recommended..

-The online giant has finally opened a retail outlet in Oxford!
-As of August 2009.
-This is the upper middle class of chocolate; suave, fresh, pricey but just shy of artisanal: you won't find anything too obscure to be highly marketable.
+The online giant opened its first Oxford outlet on the High Street in 2009, and has since moved into the Westgate (correct as of April 2020) This is the upper middle class of chocolate; suave, fresh, pricey but just shy of artisanal: you won't find anything too obscure to be highly marketable.
 Although they do have one 100% bar (albeit a bit dumbed down - "mellowed" in flavour to appeal to a wider audience).
-Daily Info recommends the Hot Shots, a gloriously alcoholic after-dinner selection for £12.50.
+Daily Info recommends the Hot Shots, a gloriously alcoholic after-dinner selection.

 Cardew & Co., the Covered Market

 Teas including fruit and flower flavoured and decaffeinated.
 Good range of coffees - beans and ground.
 Also coffee-making equipment and spares, and teapots.

 Upmarket speciality teas & coffees; Lindt chocolate bunnies in season and attractively bright plates, mugs and other crockery.